insilichem/tangram_nciplot/README.md

 # Dependencies
 You need to download NCIPlot from [here](https://github.com/aoterodelaroza/nciplot) and configure Plume NCIPlot so it can find the location where you extracted the files.

-We also provide [Anaconda](https://www.continuum.io/) [binaries](https://anaconda.org/InsiliChem) so you can install it easily with these commands:
+We also provide [Anaconda](https://www.continuum.io/) [binaries](https://anaconda.org/InsiliChem) so you can install them easily with these commands:

 ```
 conda install -c insilichem nciplot